How to make money on TikTok in 2026

-TikTok isn’t just for dances anymore – it’s one of the top apps to make money now.
-From creator rewards to live gifts, thousands of users are turning short clips into steady income.
-Some successful creators are even making between $50,000 and $75,000!
+TikTok isn’t just for dances anymore – it’s one of the top social media platforms to make money now and build multiple revenue streams.
+From creator rewards to live gifts, thousands of users are turning short-form videos into a sustainable income stream.

-So, how do you make money on TikTok?
-This guide walks you through every legit option for 2025 – step by step.
+So, how to make money on TikTok effectively?
+This guide walks you through every legit option for 2026 – step by step, with simple ways to maximize earnings without overcomplicating your setup.

-Before diving into brand deals or affiliate links, let’s start with the built-in ways TikTok creators can make money on TikTok right inside the app.
+Before diving into brand deals or affiliate links, let’s start with the built-in monetization tools TikTok creators can use to make money on TikTok right inside the app.

 | Requirements | Effort needed | Typical payout |